Legal Protections for Justice-Denied.org

 -

-Protects unpublished materials and sources
+- Protects unpublished materials and source-related information

-Prevents compelled disclosure
+- Limits compelled disclosure

-Applies to independent online journalism
+- Extends to independent public-interest journalism

 Fair-Report and Public-Concern Doctrines